 - A deep understanding of multiple cryptocurrency frameworks.
 The best option is to find a developer with a good understanding of different blockchain technology applications, crypto-economic protocols, and multiple cryptocurrency frameworks.
-In essence, your ideal blockchain development candidate should be a blockchain aficionado who has also dabbled in crypto mining and trading.
-Keep in mind that prior to 2017, the vast majority of blockchain developers were doing it out of passion and not for money.
 However, you will need to make sure all your developers have a good understanding of blockchain technology and whatever blockchain network you plan to use.
 With Ethereum, for example, they should know how to code in Solidity, understand how its smart contracts function, and know the rules of the Ethereum Virtual Machine or EVM, etc.

 - Extensive knowledge of decentralized applications.
 When interviewing your candidates, it’s important to check whether they have previously built decentralized apps, as well as whether they have received cybersecurity training in decentralized apps.

 - Expertise in smart contracts.
 It’s best to go for a certified smart contract developer and make sure that your new hire is capable of creating smart contracts on any blockchain platform using a language such as Solidity.

 - An extensive GitHub portfolio featuring different blockchain projects.
 This is particularly important if you’re not blockchain-savvy, as these portfolios help you establish whether your candidate has the necessary experience and expertise.

 The Value of Experience